Hodge metric completion of the moduli space of Calabi-Yau manifolds: Moduli, Teichm uller, Torelli spaces and the period map

-is an isomorphism for each $p\in\mathcal{T}$.
-Then by theorems in page~9 of \cite{su}, we conclude that $\mathcal{U}\to \mathcal{T}$ is versal at each $p\in \mathcal{T}$.
-Moreover, the well-known Bogomolov-Tian-Todorov result (\cite{tian1} and \cite{tod1}) implies that $\dim_{\mathbb{C}}(\mathcal{T})=N=h^{n-1,1}$.
-We refer the reader to Chapter 4 in \cite{km1} for more details about deformation of complex structures and the Kodaira-Spencer map.
+we conclude from Theorem 1.6 of \cite{su} that $\mathcal{U}\to \mathcal{T}$ is universal at each $p\in \mathcal{T}$.
+Moreover, the well-known Bogomolov-Tian-Todorov result (\cite{tian1} and \cite{tod1}) implies that We refer the reader to Chapter 4 in \cite{km1} for more details about deformation of complex structures and the Kodaira-Spencer map.